 Ward also says that the marzipan profile of the spirit lends itself well to mixing with citrus and spice flavors.
 This leads to the use of Nikka Coffey gin in his take on the French 75, which has lots of citrus and green pepper botanicals from sansho peppers, a relative of the Szechuan peppercorn.
 The Japanese gin’s name is a reference to the column still used in distillation and named for its creator, the Irish distiller Aeneas Coffey.

 The French 75 is a rare drink in that its base spirit may have changed over the years.
 While some early recipes do include gin, others suggest that it was cognac that was originally used.
-However, using that or another brandy along with Ward’s inclusion of Amaretto may leave the drink overly sweet, especially without the bite of pepperiness and the citrus tang that Nikka Coffey Gin has.
+However, using that or another brandy along with Ward’s inclusion of Amaretto may make the drink too sweet, especially without the bite of pepperiness and the citrus tang that Nikka Coffey Gin has.

 - 1 1/2 ounces Nikka Coffey gin